Nektar Therapeutics: An Undervalued Biopharmaceuticals Company With Plenty In The Pipeline

 Date: 01/17/2017

-Ticker: NKTR (NASDAQ)
+Ticker: NKTR

-Target Price:$19.42
+Target Price: $19.42

 Position: LONG (1-3 years)